 Continuing this blog’s series on ordeals suffered by UK historians, here via YouTube are Professor Fernández-Armesto’s elaborate accounts of what happened to him on January 4 this year in Atlanta.
 Wikipedia gives the other side of the story.

 Anyone who wants to hear all three segments will have nearly half an hour of delicious Felipe Fernández-Armesto to listen to.

 Fernández-Armesto is the king of the superdons and a Davos man.
+A popular-only historian.
 I had the pleasure of meeting him at a World Economic Forum lunch in New York in November 2001, a few weeks after 9/11.
 (I was staying in an apartment a few feet away from Ground Zero.)
 After the lunch, we and one or two others went over to the Guggenheim, where there were two exhibitions on – one of Norman Rockwell and one of Baroque and modern Brazil, called Brazil: Body and Soul.